-Our Spotters love the dynamic and ever-changing character that will always keep you on the edge of your seat; the amazing and diverse food that reflects the multi-cultural nature of the city; and the many wonderful natural wonders within the city borders… If you have ever dreamed of visiting Los Angeles or you are interested in learning more about the City of Angels beside the crowded tourist highlights, then we’ve got you covered!
+Our Spotters love the dynamic and ever-changing character that will always keep you on the edge of your seat; the amazing and diverse food that reflects the multi-cultural nature of the city; and the many wonderful natural wonders within the city borders… If you have ever dreamed of visiting Los Angeles or are interested in learning more about the City of Angels besides the crowded tourist highlights, then we’ve got you covered!

 In one of the most multicultural areas in LA, you can find an art gallery that is quite different than a standard (sometimes snobby) art gallery.
 At iam8bit you can find the most beautiful amongst the video games (think The Last Guardian or Journey) and other important geek and pop culture icons.
 Next to that the place also holds interesting and creative exhibitions every 4-8 weeks.

 Be a pharaoh at the cinema